GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Display the Update prompt variable option appropriate for the prompt variable type.
 The detailed processes are in section 6\.
 Promp Variable Management.
 - **Create prompt variable interface**
   - The Create prompt variable interface is within a modal dialog.
-  - Support the creation of "Questions", "Answers", "Web sites", and "APIs" variables.
+  - Support the creation of "Questions", "Answers", amd "Web sites" variables.
   - Ask the user to select which type of prompt to be created.
   - Provide the input options necessary for user to type in values for certain prompt variable components.
   - Follow the type-specific prompt variable creation processes described in section 6\.
 Promp Variable Management.